guidedhacking/GH-Offset-Dumper/README.md

 ## **Why is GH Offset Dumper Better Than All Others?**

 * Three dump file formats: `.hpp` (C/C++ header), `.ct` (Cheat Engine Table), `.rcnet` (ReClass.NET)
 * `.hpp` header file is easily included in your project, so you can use offsets.
-Also, it has comments showing modules and base objects of signatures and netvars respectively.
+Also, it has comments showing modules and base objects of signatures and netvars, respectively.
 * `.ct` Cheat Engine Table shows the Local Player and Entity List.
 At the bottom, all signatures and netvars are organized in a nice format.
 * `.rcnet` ReClass.NET: All netvar tables are organized as classes.
 * Supports dumping signatures from disk.